FAQ: Frequently asked questions

 Please contact us via email, simply call, or pay our workshop a visit in person – if you chose the latter, please let us know in advance so we can plan accordingly.
 We advise our customers abroad to consult our international business partners.
 We also attend fairs and even host our own fair in spring, annually.
 If you are interested in attending, please check our news feed.

 Information regarding this topic can be found in the marketplace section of our website.

 We offer a wide range of instruments which can be customized according to age, level of competence, liquidity and of course preference.
-Apart from new instruments we also offer instruments from other manufacturers like F. A. Uebel and W. Schreiber & Söhne which we have reworked.
+A cheaper option for you might be an instrument from our Seggelke line.
+Our marketplace is always worth a visit as well.

 Instrument equipment and features

 An instrument’s quality isn’t defined by its number of keys.
 Its price, however, is.
 Therefore, we have come up with a tool which you can use to create an instrument with your needs and your liquidity in mind that will later on be handcrafted by our talented team according to your wishes.

 Instruments with a narrow bore have more air resistance and are more easily played with an open reed-mouthpiece combination, opposed to instruments with a wider bore which have less air resistance and can be played with reed-mouthpiece combinations with higher air resistance.